Terms of Business for Notarial Services of Fiona Woolfe

 - allowing you to use features on our website, when you choose to do so;

 - sending you personalised marketing communications requested by you, as well as serving personalised advertising to your devices, based on your interests in accordance with our Cookie Statement below.
-You have the right to disable cookies as set out above or to unsubscribe by clicking here;
+You have the right to disable cookies as set out above or to unsubscribe.

 - ensuring the security of the Business and preventing or detecting fraud;

 - administering our Business, including complaints resolution, troubleshooting of our website, data analysis, testing of new features, research, statistical and survey purposes;

 - developing and improving our Services;